wultra/powerauth-mobile-sdk/docs/Migration-from-1.1-to-1.2.md

 - Face detection doesn't work on some Samsung devices.
 This is known issue and we cannot workaround it.

-- Some devices doesn't provide error message when biometric authentication fails.
+- Some devices doesn't provide an error message when biometric authentication fails.
 We're fixing this in our SDK by using a generic message.

 ## iOS